ciel69/angular-jquery/README.md

 ## Getting Started

-+ Install with bower, `bower install angular-jquery --save`
++ Install with bower, `npm install angular-jquery --save`

 + Or download the [production][min] or the [development][max] version.